The benefits of collagen: back to basics!

 Our immune system needs protein to function

 If you tend to get sick often, you should consider increasing the amount of protein in your diet to help build immunity.
 The amino acids found in collagen will directly increase the number of immune cells that help you stay healthy by combating bacteria and viruses.
-The protein that makes up collagen is similar to that of a bone broth- hence the reason one should consume bone broth or collagen when sick to aid in quicker recovery time.
+The protein that makes up collagen is like that of bone broth, hence the reason one should consume bone broth or collagen when sick to aid in quicker recovery.

 Collagen protein directly contributes to the health of our joints.
 As we age, train and move, our joints become stressed.
 It is important to take care of our joints with rest, recovery and proper nutrition.
 Daily consumption of a collagen supplement can contribute to the integrity and structure of joints.

 There are many factors that contribute to an overall youthful look.
 Staying hydrated and consuming healthy fats is key when it comes to the beauty of your skin.
 Adding a collagen supplement daily will contribute to the growth of collagen all around your body, noticeably the skin.
 Collagen is responsible for the elasticity and integrity of our skin.
-The timeline for results can vary for each individual with anywhere from 3 weeks to 3 months, but at the end of the day the results you will receive by adding this simple supplement to your diet is so very worth whatever the wait time!
+The timeline for results can vary for everyone, from 4 weeks or more.
+The results you will experience by adding this simple supplement to your diet is so worth the wait.